-- 61. Motion to Take from Table. - (a) A motion to take from the table requires the affirmative vote of a majority of those elected if the Rules Committee has previously recommended that action by written notice filed with the Clerk; otherwise, a motion to take from the table requires the affirmative vote of 71 members elected. - (b) A bill taken from the table shall, as applicable, (i) be placed on the Daily Calendar on the order on which it appeared before it was tabled or (ii) be returned to the committee to which it was assigned before it was tabled. - (b-5) An amendment taken from the table shall be returned to the position it held before it was tabled, provided that a floor amendment may be taken from the table only while the bill is on the order of Second Reading and a committee amendment may be taken from the table only while the bill is in committee. - (c) This Rule may be suspended only by the affirmative vote of 71 members elected.
+- 61. Motion to Take from Table. - (a) A motion to take from the table requires the affirmative vote of a majority of those elected if the Rules Committee has previously recommended that action by written notice filed with the Clerk; otherwise, a motion to take from the table requires the affirmative vote of 71 members elected. - (b) A bill taken from the table shall, as applicable, (i) be placed on the Daily Calendar on the order on which it appeared before it was tabled or (ii) be returned to the committee to which it was assigned before it was tabled.

+- (b-5) An amendment taken from the table shall be returned to the position it held before it was tabled, provided that an amendment may be taken from the table while the bill is on the order of Second Reading or in a committee, but a committee amendment that has been tabled by a committee may be taken from the table only while the bill is in committee. - (c) This Rule may be suspended only by the affirmative vote of 71 members elected.
+(Source: H.R.
+46, 100th G.A.)

 62. Motion to Postpone Consideration.
 A motion to postpone consideration on a bill or resolution may not be made more than once on the same bill or resolution.
-Unless otherwise provided by these Rules, a motion to postpone consideration shall be granted as a matter of privilege; no motion to postpone consideration is in order, however, if the bill or resolution initially received an affirmative a vote of fewer than 47 of the members elected.
+Unless otherwise provided by these Rules, a motion to postpone consideration shall be granted as a matter of privilege; no motion to postpone consideration is in order, however, if the bill or resolution initially received an affirmative vote of fewer than 47 of the members elected.